bulletmark/cdhist/README.md

-    cd somepath  : Add "somepath" to your directory stack and cd there. cd -l        : List the current stack and its indices. cd -n        : cd to stack index "n". cd -/string  : Search back through stack for "string" and cd there. cd --        : List the stack and its indices then prompt for dir to select. cd -h|?      : Print this help.
+    cd somepath  : Add "somepath" to your directory stack and cd there. cd -l        : List the current stack and its indices. cd -n        : cd to stack index "n". cd -/string  : Search back through stack for REGEXP "string" and cd there. cd --        : List the stack and its indices then prompt for dir to select. cd -h|?      : Print this help.